FortiShield/devship/examples/parcel/README.md

 ### Deploying From Your Terminal

-You can deploy your new Parcel project with a single command from your terminal using [Vercel CLI](https://vercel.com/download):
+You can deploy your new Parcel project with a single command from your terminal using [Khulnasoft CLI](https://vercel.com/download):

 ```shell
 $ vercel